holochain/docs-pages/src/pages/get-building/index.md

 #### 5.7.
 Scaffold link types

-We can request content by asking peers for ActionHashes or EntryHashes, but how do we find out which ActionHash or EntryHash to ask for?
+We can request content by asking peers for `ActionHash`es or `EntryHash`es, but how do we find out which `ActionHash` or `EntryHash` to ask for?

 Links can help us with that.